michaelnmmeyer/mascara/README.md

 ## Usage

-The API is described in `mascara.h`.
-There is a concrete example in `example.c`.
+There is a concrete usage example in `example.c`.
 Compile this file with `make`, and use the output binary like so:

     $ ./example "And now, Laertes, what's the news with you?"

+The library API is described in `mascara.h`.
+The following are auxiliary notes.

+## Tokenization mode

+Before allocating a tokenizer, you must choose whether you want to iterate over tokens or over sentences.
+Segmentation is slightly different depending on which mode you choose:

+* When iterating over tokens, periods that immediately follow a word are always separated from it, even if the token is an abbreviation:

+      Mr . and Mrs .
+Smith have two children .

+* When iterating over sentences, all but the last period of the sentence are left attached to the token that precedes them, provided it is a word:

+      Mr. and Mrs. Smith have two children .

+## Token types

 During tokenization, each token is annotated with a type.
 This information is sometimes useful for its own sake, but it is intended to be used as feature for